codetojoy/gists/feedback_feb_2018/Notes.md

 ### Overall

-* I think the site has potential to make a contribution in the arena of "KISS advice, not esoterica".
+* I think the site has potential to make a contribution in the arena of "simple, effective techniques, not esoteric grand-standing".
 But more importantly, if the writing itself is inherently motivating (per larger conversation), then pursue this, for sure!